-Best Small Towns in Atlanta GA
+Best Small Towns Around Atlanta GA

-Great Small Towns in Atlanta Metro Area
+Great Small Towns Around Atlanta Metro Area

 Just 20 miles from downtown Atlanta is the affluent suburb of Roswell.
 The area is rich in civil war history including three historic homes; Smith Plantation, Barrington Hall and Bulloch Hall which was the home of President Roosevelt’s Mother.
 It encourages visitors to experience the historic sites such as Roswell Mill Village and Civil War sites by exploring with a walking tour.
 Besides historical sites, one of the greatest reasons that Roswell is a great community to live in is its parks.
 The Roswell parks department is award winning and acclaimed for its high amount of acreage per residents, far over the national average.
 Trails make the parks accessible for retirees that wish to enjoy the outdoors.
 Roswell is also the safest city in the state of Georgia and ranks as the 18th safest in the entire United States.